Cover of Big Data: A Revolution That Will Transform How We Live, Work, and Think

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from Big Data: A Revolution That Will Transform How We Live, Work, and Think:
+The most popular highlights from Big Data: A Revolution That Will Transform How We Live, Work, and Think, saved by readers on Screvi.

 “The very idea of penalizing based on propensities is nauseating.
 To accuse a person of some possible future behavior is to negate the very foundation of justice: that one must have done something before we can hold him accountable for it.
 After all, thinking bad things is not illegal, doing them is.
 It is a fundamental tenet of our society that individual responsibility is tied to individual choice of action. [...]
 Were perfect predictions possible, they would deny human volition, our ability to live our lives freely.
 Also, ironically, by depriving us of choice they would exculpate us from any responsibility.”